What are the age groups, prices and nights of play?

-- No underage players are permitted in U5
+** NO UNDERAGE players (born earlier than 2016) are permitted in U5

 My child is small/inexperienced.
 Can they play down a level?

-Can I register for U9 Developmental league through WUHCA?
+Can I register for U7/U9 Developmental League through WUHCA?

-Registration for U7 and U9 is done at through the Aurora Soccer.
-Please note youth soccer players cannot belong to more than 1 team during a season.
-No refunds will be issued for those registering for both leagues.
+No, this is done through the Aurora zone.
+Note: Players can not belong to more than one team during a season.
+No refunds will be issued by WUHCA for those that register their child in both leagues.

-Will U7 and U9 be co-ed or will there be a boys/girls team only.
+Will U7/U9 be co-ed or boys/girls team only?